fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 (NF2FF) for antenna analysis, and Specific Absorption Rate (SAR) analysis, but both are irrelevant for this simulation.

-To bring our analysis futher, it's now necessary to use third-party software with the S-parameters we've saved.
+To bring our analysis further, it's now necessary to use third-party software with the S-parameters we've saved.

 S-parameters Analysis via ``scikit-rf``